inversify/InversifyJS/README.md

 ```

 InversifyJS needs to use the type as identifiers at runtime.
 We use symbols as identifiers but you can also use classes and or string literals.
+PLEASE MAKE SURE TO PLACE THIS TYPES DECLARATION IN A SEPARATE FILE.
 ```ts
 // file types.ts